 may change their culminating experience option any time before formally engaging in it, however, approval of the graduate faculty adviser is required if the student has been advanced to candidacy.

 may not change their culminating experience option after enrolling in 298 or 299 units, or failing the comprehensive exam.
-Rare exceptions might be possible under extraordinary circumstances (approval by the graduate program coordinator and the Dean of the Division of Graduate Studies required).
+Rare exceptions might be possible under extraordinary circumstances (approval by the graduate program coordinator and the Dean of the Division of Research and Graduate Studies required).

 Details of each option are provided on subsequent pages.